heymarkwetzel/ux-portfolio/projects/acme-financial.md

 ---

+## Team Overview
+A medium-sized team that consisted of Client members and members of our consultancy.
+Their Product Owner, Analysts, and Designers teamed up with our Project Manager, Developers, Analysts, and Subject Matter Experts to comfortably collaborate, united as one team to solve a bigger problem.

+### My role
+Lead UX Designer

+### My responsibilities
+- Partner with executives on product strategy and concepts
+- Creation and presentation of strategy decks
+- Conduct aspirational and competitive analysis
+- Document requirements (business, user, and functional)
+- Parter with Technology to define feasibility constraints
+- Partner with client-side design team on UI patterns and design systems
+- Responsible for end-to-end UX experience

+---

 ## Concepting

 We outlined the business requirements in the initial meeting with Acme.
 From there, they asked us to brainstorm and present a handful of concepts.
 I put together a deck that included light competitive analysis as most people need visuals to understand the idea.
 I presented 13 concepts and they chose two; "Configure Your Future" and "Financial Health Meter".
 These would become our north star throughout the design process.